 As the name suggests, the garden of five senses wakes up all your five senses (Feel, sight, touch, smell, and hearing) with its allure.
 Garden covers a healthy area of more than 20 acres in the village Said-ul-ajaib, Mehrauli.
-This garden was inaugurated in February 2003 by Mrs Sheela Dixit.
+This garden was inaugurated in February 2003 by Mrs. Sheela Dixit.
 Park took 3 years to be completely constructed and a sum of more than 10crores was incurred.
 This has been beautified and developed by Delhi Tourism Transportation Development Corporation.
-The Garden of Five Senses is a spectacular park which offers variety of activities including pools of water lilies, bamboo courts, herb gardens and solar energy park.
+The Garden of Five Senses is a spectacular park which offers a variety of activities including pools of water lilies, bamboo courts, herb gardens, and solar energy park.

 Address: Said-ul-Ajaib, M.B.
 Road, New Delhi, Saket

 Contact no.: 29536401, 29534519(TeleFax)

 Tags: bamboo, cacti, herbs, ridge, rocks, sculpture in stainless-steel, pin-wheel, Neel Bagh, water lilies, pergolas